Counselling for adults

 - to help you create a hopeful future by exploring what you would like to experience instead of the feelings of depression, grief, anger, anxiety and stress or burnout and substance abuse.

 - to provide you with trauma counselling after a traumatic incident.

-Contact me for online crisis / trauma intervention to regain control when you feel powerless.
+Contact me for crisis / trauma intervention (online only until 1 October 2021) to regain control when you feel powerless.
 Especially when you are faced with behaviour by your adolescent child that may be frightening or dangerous.